-Brenda hadn’t preempted the helllike chaos when Babs lost at Snakes and Ladders.
+Brenda hadn’t preempted the helllike chaos when Bernadette lost at Snakes and Ladders.

-Brenda hadn’t pre-empted the hell-like chaos when Babs lost at Snakes and Ladders.
+Brenda hadn’t pre-empted the hell-like chaos when Bernadette lost at Snakes and Ladders.

 5: TO AVOID CONFUSIONThis is where hyphens are necessary to the meaning and your readers’ understanding.